Image of GILEAD HIV Logo

 Testing Procedures

 HIV testing can be done with a saliva sample, a finger prick of blood, or a blood draw from a vein.
 Some HIV testing can also be done with a urine sample.
 Different types of HIV tests rely on different samples, and results take anywhere from 20 minutes to several days.
-In addition, some tests can detect HIV infection sooner after exposure than others; the time between exposure and being able to detect infection through a test is often called the “window period.”21
+In addition, some tests can detect HIV infection sooner after exposure than others; the time between exposure and being able to detect infection through a test is often called the “window period.”22

-Different HIV Tests21
+Different HIV Tests22

 The type of HIV test a person gets is largely dependent on where they get tested, but understanding the differences may be helpful.